alex-gutev/generic-cl/README.md

     **Note:** Signals a `TYPE-ERROR` if the vector is not adjustable.

-**Note:** This method is not implemented for lists as remove the first element of a list cannot be implemented (efficiently) as a side effect alone.
+**Note:** This method is not implemented for lists as removing the first element of a list cannot be implemented (efficiently) as a side effect alone.

 #### Length